ilmax/site/content/posts/github-azure-oidc/index.md

 > Please note that the `az ad sp create-for-rbac` can simplify the process a bit since it can do steps from 1 to 3 in a single go,  more info can be found in the [documentation](https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac)

 ## Why should you use secret-less connections

 Having secret-less connections is far better than using some form of a shared secret.
-Since you don't have any secrets, you can't leak any moreover shared secrets usually comes with a fixed validity.
+Since you don't have any secrets, you can't leak any moreover shared secrets usually come with a fixed validity.
 Ideally, you should rotate them often to limit the risk derived from a secret leak.

 Additionally, in the case of automated infrastructure deployments, the Service Principal will have high privileges on your subscription(s) and/or possibly **Azure Active Directory** since it has to create resources, potentially assign RBAC role assignments (that require the Owner role) making the event of a secret leak even more dangerous.